Dog Name: Tuck

 Weight: 55 lbs

-Observations with Cats: Would be best in a home without cats
+Observations with Cats: Tuck would do best in a home without cats.

 Location: DC area foster